Craig Claiborne on Kiawah Island

 Although Charleston cuisine has been famous since colonial times, it was mostly enjoyed behind closed doors in the grand houses and gardens.
 Always fresh, plentiful, and savory, it combined the best of West Africa with Europe and raised fine dining to heights unknown in the colonies at the time.
 In the last twenty-five years, Charleston has developed a reputation for its fine restaurants, which have proliferated enthusiastically.
 And, as the king of food writing, Craig Claiborne, observed, Charleston has more fine dining places per capita than any other city in America.
 The peninsula has a total of about one hundred, but in our view, there are thirty or so that are world-class.
 We will not attempt to rank them in any general order.
 They are all unique.
 They each have their own distinct personality and never disappoint.
 Most, if not all, source their menu ingredients locally.

-Touch/click the picture to view the information and directions to the restaurant
+Touch/click the picture to view the information, directions and make reservations to the restaurant

 SLIGHTLY NORTH OF BROAD

 39 RUE DE JEAN

 XIAO BAO BISCUIT

 The Constant Rise of the Icon